-While variable water supplies and the risk of drought represent a long-term credit pressure, these risks are offset to a significant degree by MWDs strong level of stored water supply, which includes both surface reservoirs and groundwater storage and equals approximately 6.0 million AF in total capacity.
-As of January 1, 2020, stored water supplies reached a record high of 3.9 million AF, increasing from 2.9 million AF in 2019.
-Of this amount, approximately 750,000 AF of stored water is reserved for emergency events such as supply interruptions from earthquakes or extended drought.
-The district expects to close the calendar year with 3.1 million AF of water in storage; roughly double projected water transactions of 1.6 million AF in each of the next two fiscal years.
+As of the beginning of 2021, MWD's stored water supply, which includes both surface reservoirs and groundwater storage, exceeded 3.9 million AF, increasing from 2.9 million AF in 2019.
+Of this amount, approximately 750,000 AF is reserved for emergency events such as supply interruptions from earthquakes or an extended drought.
+Current storage levels are roughly double projected water transactions of 1.6 million AF in each of the next two fiscal years.
+While variable water supplies and the risk of drought represent long-term credit pressures, these risks are offset to a significant degree by MWDs strong level of stored water supplies with approximately 6.0 million AF in total capacity.

-MWD is currently in the process of updating its Integrated Water Resources Plan, which is expected to be completed in 2021, and is continually at work to harden supplies and increase storage.
+MWD is currently updating its Integrated Water Resources Plan, a process management expects to complete in the spring of 2021, and is continually at work to harden supplies and increase storage.
 As an example, efforts are underway to develop a regional recycled water program to free up existing supplies for consumption rather than groundwater recharge.
-As an initial step, a 500,000 gallon-per-day advanced wastewater treatment demonstration plant was opened in October 2019.
+As an initial step, a 500,000 gallon-perday advanced wastewater treatment demonstration plant was opened in October 2019 with initial testing expected to be completed in 2021.

-The maintenance of strong water storage levels is a key credit factor that helps MWD manage the fluctuations of its water supplies.
-Supply variability will likely increase with the rising impact of climate change, which is forecast to increase the severity and frequency of droughts.
+Water supply variability will likely increase with the rising impact of climate change, which is forecast to increase the severity and frequency of droughts.
 We expect that MWD will mitigate these impacts by deploying its stored supply and implementing conservation as needed.
 MWD will also build water resilience by broadening its ground water use and improving the efficiency of SWP water deliveries through its participation in the Bay-Delta conveyance project.

 Approximately 50% of MWD's water deliveries are treated water, disinfected at five water treatment plants.
 The plants typically treat between 0.8 and 1.0 billion gallons per day, well within a maximum capacity of approximately 2.4 billion gallons per day.
-MWD is continually monitoring the development of legislation on environmental requirements, and is currently in compliance with all state and federal drinking water regulations and permits.
+MWD continually monitors the development of legislation on environmental requirements, and is currently in compliance with all state and federal drinking water regulations and permits.

-Debt service coverage and liquidity: coverage and liquidity is expected to remain stable despite disruptions from coronavirus pandemic
+Debt service coverage and liquidity: coverage and liquidity, while slightly below projections, are expected to remain stable despite disruptions from coronavirus pandemic